JohannesFKnauf/parti-time/docs/developer_docs/google_sheets_api.md

   * Name: "parti-time CLI"
 * Download `credentials.json` to `~/.config/parti-time/credentials.json`

-# How does a metamorphant Google Sheet format look like?
+# What does a metamorphant Google Sheet format look like?

 In order to use the google sheet download/append features, you will need a Google Sheet in a metamorphant compatible format.